RossLab/B_viburni/5_Illumina_coverage_control.md

 | scaffold_829 | 40557  | B3             | -0.121677  | B.loose  | A            | A             | g19063 | 482      | DRGX_MOUSE  | A0A194QFU0            | PF00046         | Homeodomain                                             | IPR001356           | Homeobox domain                                              | GO:0003677                       | Y    |

 Scaffold_497 has 3 contigs from Illumina.
 List of corresponding contigs can be found in /output/pviburni.clc.se.listL.p.viburni.freeze.v0.fa.delta.coord.B3

+3.4.
+Scaffold assigned to A chromosomes.

+Only two scaffolds were assigned to A: scaffold_1 and scaffold_10.
+List of contigs assigned to these scaffolds are in /output/pviburni.clc.se.listL.p.viburni.freeze.v0.fa.delta.coord.A.

+This is quite reassuring.